EugenMayer/docker_registry_cli/README.md

 Alternatively (not recommended):
 Enter your user: and password: into the configuration file listed above

+3. Deleting images

+If you want to delete images, be sure to enable storage->delete->true in your registry config.yml, see https://github.com/docker/distribution/blob/master/docs/configuration.md

 # Limitations#

 - Basic Auth only